keirthana/anbox-cloud-docs/howto/upgrade/upgrade-anbox.md

     juju config lxd channel=5.0/stable

-where `5.0/stable` is the current LXD channel.
+where `5.0/stable` is the currently installed LXD snap channel.
 Not doing this might lead to a broken LXD cluster.
 ```

 To start, upgrade the AMS LXD charm to the latest revision using: